The Origins and Development of the English Queen’s Household and Wardrobe

 RFD18

 Research into the records of medieval English royal government has been a cornerstone of Anglophone historical scholarship for centuries.
 Nevertheless, approaching these records with new methodologies and research questions continues to yield fresh insights into the functioning of English royal administration in the Middle Ages.
-Rather than focussing on the contents of these government records, examining the documents as artefacts in themselves by investigating the materials they were written upon, the shapes of the documents, and the hands that wrote them can shed new light on the administrative and record-keeping practices of royal government.
+Rather than focussing on the contents of these government records, examining the documents as artefacts in themselves by investigating the materials they were written upon, the shapes of the documents, and the hands that wrote them can shed new light on the administrative and record-keeping practices of medieval English royal government.

 People